University Acts, Financial Regulations

 (6) Where necessary, trust regulations, prepared by secretaries to divisional boards (or their equivalent in the case of budgetary units not in divisions) and taking advice where necessary from the LSO, are approved by the General Purposes Committee of Council, having authority to approve trust regulations under Council Regulations 15 of 2002.

-(7) In considering the acceptability or otherwise of any donation, the Development Office must have regard to the guidelines made under Council Regulations 15 of 2002 concerning the Committee to Review Donations .
+(7) In considering the acceptability or otherwise of any donation, the Development Office must have regard to the guidelines made under Council Regulations 15 of 2002 concerning the Committee to Review Donations and Research funding .
 In particular the Development Office must have regard to the possibility that funds may originate from illegal sources.
 They should exercise particular caution where:

 (a) having been offered large donations from persons unknown to them, they do not receive satisfactory replies to the further enquiries they make;